Indonesia : Komodo + Raja Ampat - July 2016

 I then discovered the pink and muffled atmosphere of the Business class.
 The color of the lighting will change according to the different phases of the flight.

-The steward begins by offering me a glass of champagne while waiting for takeoff and lets me discover the menu for the meal that will be served shortly after.
-Before the bubbles under water, long live the bubbles in the air!
+The steward begins by offering me a glass of champagne while we wait for takeoff, and then lets me discover the menu for the meal that will be served shortly afterwards.
+Before bubbles under water, long live bubbles in the air!!!!

-As the film of the safety instructions scrolls on the screen, shot in a humorous way with football stars because we are in the middle of the Euro soccer tournament, I discover the travel kit offered to the passengers: pyjamas, socks and slippers, toiletry kit with chic products, earplugs and mask, big anti-noise headphones, big pillow and thick blanket...
-I sigh with ease.
+As the film of safety instructions scrolls across the screen, humorously shot with football stars because we're in the middle of Euro soccer, I discover the travel kit offered to passengers: pyjamas, socks and slippers, toiletries with chic products, earplugs and mask, big noise-reducing headphones, big pillow and thick blanket...
+I sigh with relief.

-Shortly after takeoff, I attack the meal.
-I opted for an assortment of Mediterranean mezzes as a starter, a beef massaman curry as a main course to get me in the Asian mood and a cheese platter to finish - cheeses I'm shamelessly stuffing myself with, in anticipation of the weeks to come, where rice will be my regular dish...
+Shortly after takeoff, I attacked the meal.
+I've opted for an assortment of Mediterranean mezzés as a starter, a beef massaman curry as a main course to get me into the Asian mood, and a cheese platter to finish - cheeses I'm shamelessly stuffing myself with, in anticipation of the weeks to come, when rice will be more of my regular fare...

-Everything is served on a white tablecloth, with a glass, real cutlery and a small basket of real bread.
-It's so good, the luxury...
+All served on a white tablecloth, with stemmed glass, real cutlery and a small basket of real bread.
+Luxury is so good...

-Between two movies and two bites of cheese, I try to use the wifi system.
+Between two films and two mouthfuls of cheese, I try to use the wifi system.
 Not very convincing.
-Baited by the first free minutes, where I saw that it worked pretty well, I then spent a few dollars to extend the service... for not much!
-The connection became unstable and rather slow, then completely non-existent with a message saying that the countries I was flying over did not allow the service and inviting me to try again later.
+Baited by the first few free minutes, when I saw that it worked pretty well, I then spent a few dollars to extend the service... for not much!
+The connection became unstable and rather slow, then downright non-existent, with a message saying that the countries overflown did not authorize the service and inviting me to try again later.

 Jetlagged, exhausted by the previous flight, I quickly abandon myself to the comfort of my alcove seat, which hides me from the eyes of the neighbors and becomes my bubble during the eight hours of flight.